blueprinthq/coding-exercise/Readme.md

 ```

 # Deliverable
-- When you’re done with the coding exercise, you may host it somewhere (e.g. on Amazon EC2, Heroku, Google AppEngine, TestFlight, etc.) or include specific instructions for running the code in your README
+- When you’re done with the coding exercise, you may host it somewhere (for example on Amazon AWS, Heroku, Google AppEngine, Vercel, etc.) or include specific instructions for running the code in your README
-- Please send us a link to the hosted repository with your code (e.g. Github, Bitbucket)
+- Please send us a link to the hosted repository with your code (for example on Github, Bitbucket, etc.)
-  - If you decide to make two separate repos, send us links to both
+  - If you decide to make two separate repositories, send us links to both
-- The repo should include a README that includes the following items:
+- The repositories should include a README that includes the following items:
   - Link to to the hosted application (if there is one)
   - Instructions for running the code locally (if not hosted)
   - Description of the problem and solution